-- HTML5 supports SVG (Scalable Vector Graphics) and other virtual graphics.
+- HTML5 supports SVG (Scalable Vector Graphics - Wikipedia) and other virtual graphics.
 In earlier versions using of vector graphics was possible only in combination with such technologies as Flash, VML, etc.

 - The code became cleaner mainly due to replacing div tags with Semantic elements, which help better structure content of the web page and improve readability.